 - 7.2.1 A student has to earn the total credits specified in the curriculum of the respective programme of study, in order to be eligible to obtain the degree.
 However, if the student wishes, then he/she is permitted to earn more than the total number of credits prescribed in the curriculum - 7.2.2 The number of credits, most students are expected to register for, in a semester, will be about 20 credits, so that they complete the programme within the specified duration of the programme.
 However, a student can register for a maximum of 24 credits (provided one 3-credit course is registered as a self-study course).
-The minimum credits a student can register for, in a regular semester shall be 16.
-Normally a student shall not be permitted to register for credits beyond/below these limits.
+The minimum credits a student can

-- 7.2.3 The courses of the final/pre-final semesters may be conducted in an accelerated mode to enable the student to focus on project work /internship - 7.2.4 Students shall register for the project work/internship (except summer/winter internship) in the 3rd and 4th semesters only.
+- register for, in a regular semester shall be 16.
+Normally a student shall not be permitted to register for credits beyond/below these limits. - 7.2.3 The courses of the final/pre-final semesters may be conducted in an accelerated mode to enable the student to focus on project work / internship - 7.2.4 Students shall register for the project work the project work/internship (except short summer/winter internships) in the 3rd and 4th semesters only for M.E/M.Tech.
+Programmes.